YECHUNAN/json-color-token/README.md

-# JSON color token extension
+# JSON color token

-This extension enables hex color token detection in JSON files, provides color preview and color editing through the built-in color picker.
+This repo implements a language server for VSCode.
+The language server can be installed as an extension.
+The extension enables hex color token detection in JSON files, provides color preview and color editing through the built-in color picker.

 ## Example